Important considerations when purchasing stock yards

 Gates can be easily opened by a nose, tail bone or horns.

-Are there tear or bruise points through gates with drop pins or slam catches that protrude?
+• Are there tear or bruise points though gates with drop pins or slam catches that protrude?

-Remember you are nearly always on the opposite side of the latch side which is hit by animals.
+Remember you are nearly always on the opposite side to the latch side which is hit by animals.

 Can be a fair bugger.

-50-100 head through a 2 metre wide opening is slow and results in bruising.
+50 – 100 head though a 2 metre wide opening is slow and results in bruising.

 Cattle are getting lower, wider and heavier.

-Is the steel Australian Made Grade 350-450 High Tensile or cheap imported steel or panels Grade 250 Low Tensile?
+• Is the steel Australian Made Grade 350-450 High Tensile, or cheap imported steel or panels made from Grade 250 Low Tensile steel?
 Is the wall thickness and galvanizing exaggerated?

 Imported panels may look like Australian cattle rail but they are often only Grade 250 and 1.8mm thick.